-This guidance aims to define how the social and emotional wellbeing of vulnerable children aged under 5 years can be supported through home visiting, childcare and early education.
-The term ‘vulnerable’ is used to describe children who are at risk of, or who are already experiencing, social and emotional problems and need additional support.
+This guideline covers supporting the social and emotional wellbeing of vulnerable children under 5 through home visiting, childcare and early education.
+It aims to optimise care for young children who need extra support because they have or are at risk of social or emotional problems.

-- Strategy, commissioning and review
+- strategy, commissioning and review

-- Identifying vulnerable children and assessing their needs
+- identifying vulnerable children and assessing their needs

-- Early education and childcare
+- early education and childcare